The Max Planck Institute for Multidisciplinary Sciences

-The MPI for Multidisciplinary Natural Sciences was founded on January 1, 2022 through the merger of two existing Göttingen institutes, the MPI for Biophysical Chemistry and the MPI for Experimental Medicine.
+The MPI for Multidisciplinary Sciences was founded on January 1, 2022 through the merger of two existing Göttingen institutes, the MPI for Biophysical Chemistry and the MPI of Experimental Medicine.
 The two locations of the institutes remained as City Campus and Fassberg Campus.

 At the institute, we explore scientific questions ranging from physics and chemistry to structural and cell biology, neuroscience and biomedical research.
 Basic research in the natural sciences can thus be linked even more effectively with bais medical research approaches.

 We are guided by the conviction that great scientific discoveries can be achieved when scientists from different disciplines and research cultures - such as physics, chemistry and biology - work together and exchange ideas in an unbiased way.